JJWallis/sunnyside-agency/README.md

 }
 ```

-In order to create the triangle-like shape on top of the mobile navigation, I had to learn about the `clip-path` property, which allows you to create any shape desired based on a collection of set points.
-In practice, there are multiple useful sites that will help generate these shapes for you via an interface similar to Adobe Photoshop, which CSS you can then copy to implement into your own project.
+In order to create the triangle shape on top of the mobile navigation, I had to learn about the `clip-path` property that allows us to create any shape desired based on a collection of set points.
+In practice, there are multiple useful sites that will help generate these shapes for you through an interface similar to Adobe Photoshop.

 ```css
 .cherry img,